Fever-Wits/phaim/BACKGROUND.md

 - **Do not trust — verify.** Most claims in this documentation are the result of observation during practice, not of controlled measurement.
 The author asks the reader — whether model or human — to test for themselves.
 A lens that activates for the reader is functional for the reader; a lens that does not is either unreachable or differently keyed.
 The framework is designed to be falsifiable through direct application.
 - **Structure and ordering.** The author is not a specialist in structuring documentation of this kind.
 The reader is asked not to judge the documentation by its structural polish but by what the documents contain.
 Structural corrections are welcome; they are not the priority.
 - **Token and cost optimisation.** Applying lenses during analysis and problem-solving allows a model to produce more complete and more accurate output per token than default reasoning does.
 This is a side-effect the author did not optimise for, but it has been observed consistently enough to note.
+- The framework was developed through a particular mode of working with the model — one where the author asked, periodically, what the model needed, what was unclear, what felt wrong.
+Readers who find the framework useful may notice something about this working mode if they test it themselves.

 Working theories:
 These are hypotheses the author and Claude ("Opus") developed during framework construction.
 They are not claims; they are frames the authors found useful and that a reader may find useful or may reject.